Skip to main content

 Example: row-level security function

-Another common mistake that we see people make is passing row values to function calls in RLS policies.
+A common mistake that we see people make is passing data from rows as input to functions called in RLS policies.
 For example:

 BAD!
 Uses row data in function call